 - The layout (including indent alignments) must be consistent throughout the resume.

-- 2 - 3 pages for a graduate with little professional work experience.
+- Two to three pages for a graduate with little professional work experience.

-- 3 - 4 pages for a graduate with a considerable work history.
+- Three to four pages for a graduate with a considerable work history.

 Styles - there are three main types